 - Plastics or metals (specialist ink required)

 For the best outcome, it is recommend to stamp onto a smooth, flat surface.
-We advise against stamping onto a curved surface as ink will not be able to touch the surface evenly which will likely create a patchy outcome.
+We advise against stamping onto a curved surface as the ink will not be able to touch the surface evenly which will likely create a patchy outcome.
 Bubble envelopes or corrugated cardboard are also not very smooth so it is recommended that you stamp onto labels which you then attach to that kind packaging.

 If you plan to stamp onto fabric then you need to decide if it needs to be washable or not.
-Specialist fabric ink pads are advised for all fabric as it is likely to bleed less than once designed for paper.
-Some inks are can be ironed/pressed for 2 minutes to ensure it is washable at 30 degrees.
+Specialist fabric ink pads are advised for all fabric as it is likely to bleed less than one designed for paper.
+Some inks can be ironed/ pressed to ensure it is washable at 30 degrees.
 Please consider the complexity of the stamp design if using on fabric or wood as simpler designs are more effective, small text or tiny details are not advised.

 There are hundreds of types and brands of ink.
 The quality and outcomes can also vary massively so it is best to check a few different ones to see what you prefer to use.
 Here are a few of the most common options available:

 - Dye Ink – Ranger Archival Ink is the brand I stock.
 It is a good ink for using with regular paper and card, it comes in a wide variety of colours but bear in mind that the colour of the surface with affect the final shade.
 It also often dries lighter.
 You shouldn’t have any issues with over inking if you use a light touch but you might find dye ink will bleed on fabrics and wood.
 Memento is another good quality dye ink brand.